VisualSolana/VisualSolana/README.md

 # VisualSolana (*.vsol)

-VisualSolana is a VS Code extension for rapid prototyping of programs that run on Solana.
+VisualSolana is a [Visual Studio Code](https://docs.solana.com/) extension for rapid prototyping of programs that run on [Solana](https://docs.solana.com/).

 ## About